tesera/pygypsy/docs/source/usage.rst

    pygypsy prep --config-file ./pygypsy-output/config.json /path/to/your/plot-data.csv

-Take note of the consolte output to see where the prepared plot data is created.
+Take note of the console output to see where the prepared plot data is created.

 Running simulation
 ------------------